tanatoa/twilio-taskrouter-realtime-dashboard/README.md

-Update: Code errors fixed, plugin updated to the latest revisions but the dashboard is unable to display live stats besides SLA and Task status.
+Update: Code errors fixed, plugins updated to the latest revision but the dashboard is unable to display live stats besides SLA and Task status.

 # Twilio TaskRouter Realtime Dashboard using Sync